tensorflow/tfjs/README.md

 Computes per class accuracy between prediction and labels.
 Each value in labels and predictions should correspond to some output class.
 It is assumed that these values go from 0 to  numClasses - 1.

-Returns an object with an `accuracy` and a `count` property that contain arrays with per class accuracies and counts respectively.
+Returns an array of objects that each have an an `accuracy` and a `count` property for each class.

 * @param labels 1D tensor of true values
 * @param predictions 1D tensor of predicted values